David Puckett Found: Body Pulled From Icy Pond Identified As Missing 6-Year-Old Colorado Boy

 Following the discovery, Metz held another press conference to inform the public of the tragic find, saying a child’s body had been found underneath the ice inside the pond.

-After being notified that a child’s body had been discovered, David’s family was “devastated,” even though a definite identification had not yet been made, The Denver Channel reports.
+After being notified that a child’s body had been discovered, David’s family was “devastated,” even though a definite identification had not yet been made, the Denver Channel reports.

 This kid broke my heart.
 He's a friend of David Puckett's, and stopped by the memorial with his family. #FindingDavid #aurora @DenverChannel pic.twitter.com/sMka4Cygy8